corpnewt/Hackintosh-Guide/config.plist-per-hardware/haswell.md

 * _change EHC1 to EH01 -_ helps avoid a conflict with built-in USB injectors
 * _change EHC2 to EH02_ - helps avoid a conflict with built-in USB injectors
+* _change XHC1 to XHC -_ helps avoid a conflict with built-in USB injectors
+* _change XHCI to XHC_ - helps avoid a conflict with built-in USB injectors
 * _change SAT0 to SATA_ - for potential SATA compatibility

 #### Fixes: